Our Team: Dedicated. Professional. Caring.

 Nancy Moore, Administrative Assistant

-Nancy and her husband moved to Florida seven years ago from Columbus, Ohio.
+Nancy and her late husband moved to Florida from Columbus, Ohio.
 Before her retirement in 2011, she worked for E-One, the fire truck manufacturer, in Ocala, Florida.
 Nancy came to MTRA as a volunteer leader/sidewalker as she loves horses and enjoys helping.
 She stepped up when MTRA’s previous administrative assistant retired and has kept our client and volunteer data records current and accurate.
 She really enjoys working with the staff, clients and volunteers at MTRA.
 As a recent retiree, Nancy enjoys aerobic classes, synchronized swimming, mah jongg, trivia, and many other activities at Del Webb Spruce Creek retirement community where she lives.
 She also volunteers as a reading tutor at Belleview Santos Elementary.